Cheers to summer with a glass of watermelon frozen rosé, an easy to make, cooling summer cocktail you’ll want to sip on all summer long.

 You know the wine, rosé, with it’s light, pinkish hue?
 Frosé is simply frozen, rosé wine.

-Frosé is actually really easy to make at home, typically, the wine is frozen in ice cube trays and then blended with sugar.
+Frosé is actually really easy to make at home, typically, the wine is frozen in ice cube trays and then blended with sugar in a blender.

 (Although, some bars are restaurants have fancy slushy machines to make their frosé, but you don’t need that!)